simonmichael/hledger/site/download.md

 a { white-space:nowrap; }
 </style>

-Packaged versions may lag behind the latest release, but are the quickest to install.
+Packaged versions are the quickest to install, but may lag behind the latest release.

 |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------